 • other exceptional circumstances.

 If we pay you too much, you must repay the extra amount.
+We can take legal action if you don’t agree to repay.

-For the offered amount
+For the offered amount:

 If your claim is successful and you accept an offer of compensation, you transfer your legal rights to us for the offered amount.